Pastoral Counselor ordained Elder/Minister Ambassador at Alpha 7 Ministries M.A.Christian Clinical Counseling &Certified in CreationTherapy

 She pointed out her window and told me she wanted to go home.
 “Mom you are home."
 She wanted to see her “Papa."
 Her Dad Mr. Iverson was a strong old fashioned gentleman she adored.
 He called her "Belle" she was his precious baby girl.
 They called her Mother Miss Lanie.
 They both had transitioned many years ago when I was almost three so I knew her timing was off.

 I thought about when I had taken out a huge atlas I had purchased for her and showed her she was in California at home and Arkansas was very far away.
 She just looked away.
 Then it dawned on me.
 “Mom’s gone" my brother said again.
 I knew that Mom had starting leaving a little bit at a time.
 She was just trying to give everyone a chance to adjust.
 I knew now that she had made the transition.
 She had gone on to be with the Lord and all of her other relatives that she had been missing.
-She had slept away at home peacefully; just like she wanted.
+She had evidently slept away at home peacefully; just like she wanted.
 Oh My!
 Now she was at rest with the Lord.
 She always assured me that come what may the Lord is always there for us through Eternity!
 Everyday now will be Mother's Day because I always carry her with me in my heart!
-I know without doubt that God's Love is Eternal!
+I know without doubt that God's Love is real and lasts through Eternity!

 One went to heaven One came from heaven